BepInEx/Il2CppInterop/Documentation/Design/NativeStaticConstructors.md

 # Native Static Constructors

-It would be desirable to offer users a way to interact with static constructors.
+We give users a way to interact with static constructors.

-* They should be renamed from `.cctor` to `StaticConstructor`.
-If this is unavailable, additional underscores should be added to the beginning.
+* They are renamed from `.cctor` to `StaticConstructor`.
+If this is unavailable, additional underscores are added.
-* Like other methods, they should be publicized.
+* Like other methods, they are publicized.
-* The `specialname` and `rtspecialname` attributes should be removed.
+* The `specialname` and `rtspecialname` attributes are removed.